Apple’s podcast app is only getting worse, and I will never stop using it

 Apple’s terrible podcast app has finally taught me a lesson about myself—and I don’t like it.
-If I were already mad at the app before, I’m utterly incensed at it now, due to all this unwanted introspection.
+If I was already mad at the app before, I’m utterly incensed at it now, due to all this unwanted introspection.

 Before revealing the substance of what I’ve reluctantly learned, allow me to recap the drama surrounding this bewildering app.

 Apple’s podcast player was never quite a fan favorite, but its reputation took a massive hit after a disastrous update last spring.
-Even had it worked properly, the redesign felt like users were always trying to find their favorite podcasts on a stranger’s device, leaving entire queues scrambled or decimated, as it did—but an infestation of bugs made the app even less inhabitable.
-It was so bad that I soon started surveying all the other podcast apps on offer . . . without ever taking the leap, of course.
+Even had it worked properly, the redesign felt like users were always trying to find their favorite podcasts on a stranger’s device, leaving entire queues scrambled or decimated—but on top of all that, an infestation of bugs made the app even less inhabitable.
+It was so bad, I took a quick tour of all the other podcast apps on offer . . . without ever taking the leap, of course.

 So it came as not much of a surprise the other day when I noticed that the app had gotten even worse, despite its suspiciously high rating in the app store.

-Few things are as boring to read about in detail quite like podcasting application defects, so I will keep this description brief.
+Few things are as boring to read about in detail quite like podcast app defects, so I will keep this description brief.
 Sometimes, lately, the app just stops working in the middle of a podcast, as though it got so bored facilitating an episode of Las Culturistas that it died.
-The strip at the bottom of my phone screen that usually displays what’s Now Playing, suddenly reads Not Playing and jettisons the thumbnail of podcast art for good measure.
+The strip at the bottom of my phone screen that usually displays what’s Now Playing, suddenly reads Not Playing and jettisons the podcast art thumbnail for good measure.
 Whatever song I was last listening to—songs being distinct from podcasts—returns when I manually command my AirPods to resume playing.

 Trying to go back to the podcast’s landing page only leads me to an eternal loading screen, the podcast app equivalent of the MacBook’s spinning beachball of death.
-All there is to do at that point is restart my phone, and hope the problem gets fixed . . . and that the podcast I was previously listening to isn’t one of the odd ones that gets Raptured from my phone lately, under completely mysterious circumstances.
+All there is to do at that point is restart my phone, and hope the problem gets fixed . . . and that the podcast I was previously listening to isn’t one of the odd ones that gets Raptured from my phone sometimes lately, under completely mysterious circumstances.

 It was something of a relief to type “apple podcast app” in Twitter’s search field and uncover several fresh complaints about the app from the same week.
 At least I was not alone.